fluxinc/dicom-printer-2-pdf-example/README.md

 ### Drop and Parse a PDF

+1. Start the Drop Monitor service
+2. Start the DICOM Printer 2 service
-Drop a PDF into `C:\ProgramData\Flux Inc\DICOM Printer 2\drop`, or wherever you defined the drop location.
+3. Drop a PDF into `C:\ProgramData\Flux Inc\DICOM Printer 2\drop`, or wherever you defined
+the drop location.

 In your logs you should see indication of successful attribute extraction and then a storage attempt.

 ### IMPORTANT